-Notes to the Financial Statements For the Fiscal Year Ended June 30, 2012
+Notes to the Financial Statements For the Fiscal Year Ended June 30, 2013

 The Town considers all revenues available if they are collected within 90 days after year-end, except for property taxes.
 Ad valorem taxes receivable are not accrued as revenue because the amount is not susceptible to accrual.
 At June 30, taxes receivable are materially past due and are not considered to be an available resource to finance the operations of the current year.
 Also, as of January 1, 1993, State law altered the procedures for the assessment and collection of property taxes on registered motor vehicles in North Carolina.
-Effective with this change in the law, Mecklenburg County is responsible for billing and collecting property taxes on registered motor vehicles on behalf of all municipalities and special tax districts in the County, including the Town of Mint Hill.
-For motor vehicles registered under the staggered system, property taxes are due the first day of the fourth month after the vehicles are registered.
+Effective with this change in the law, Mecklenburg County is responsible for billing and collecting property taxes on registered motor vehicles registered under the staggered system, property taxes are due the first day of the fourth month after the vehicles are registered.
 The billed taxes are applicable to the fiscal year in which they become due.
-Therefore, the Town's vehicle taxes for vehicles registered in Mecklenburg County from March 2010 through February 2011 apply to the fiscal year ended June 30, 2012.
+Therefore, the Town's vehicle taxes for vehicles registered in Mecklenburg County from March 2010 through February 2011 apply to the fiscal year ended June 30, 2013.
 Uncollected taxes that were billed during this period are shown as a receivable in these financial statements and are offset by deferred revenues.

 Sales taxes collected and certain intergovernmental revenues, such as the utilities franchise tax, collected and held by the State at year-end on behalf of the Town are recognized as revenue.
 Intergovernmental revenues and sales and services are not susceptible to accrual because generally they are not measurable until received in cash.
 Grant revenues, which are unearned at year-end, are recorded as unearned revenues.
 Under the terms of grant agreements, the Town funds certain programs by a combination of specific cost-reimbursement grants, categorical block grants and general revenues.
-Thus, when program expenses are incurred, there are both restricted and unrestricted net assets available to finance the program.
+Thus, when program expenses are incurred, there are both restricted and unrestricted net position available to finance the program.
 It is the Town's policy to first apply cost-reimbursement grant resources to such programs, followed by categorical block grants, and then by general revenues.